 Forget your image of a dusty, dingy shop.
-High-end pawn shops catering for a rich clientele are becoming increasingly popular in the UK and the USA.
+High-end pawnbroker loan shops catering for a rich clientele are becoming increasingly popular in the UK and the USA.
 Quick Loans Express consider this phenomenon in depth.

-What Items do Customers Pledge at High-End Pawn Shops?
+What Items Do Customers Pledge at High-End Pawnbroker Loan Shops?

-These pawn shops don’t accept any pledges that are worth under £3,000.
+These pawnbrokers don’t accept any pledges that are worth under £3,000.
 They have a team of valuers to work out a fair price.
 Their concern is the item’s re-sale value and not what the owner purchased it for.
 So what kinds of items are commonly pledged by the affluent?

 - Works of art

 - Designer clothes and accessories (such as leather handbags)

 - Fine wines

 - Luxury watches

 In the same way that the British 19th century landed gentry were land-rich but cash-poor, the clientele of these high-end pawn shops are often assets-rich but face a cash-flow problem.
 Their philosophy is to make their assets work for them instead of leaving them to gather dust.